AlbiCarle/Multi-Cost-SVM/README.md

 ### Usage:
 To utilize MC-SVM in your projects, follow these steps:

-__Download the Code__: Clone the repository containing the MC-SVM implementation.
-__Configure Parameters__: Adjust the value of $\tau$, the kernels and other parameters according to your application requirements.
+__Download the Code__: Clone the repository containing the MC-SVM implementation.\n __Configure Parameters__: Adjust the value of $\tau$, the kernels and other parameters according to your application requirements.\n
-__Train the Model__: Provide your dataset and train the MC-SVM model using the provided training algorithm.
-__Evaluate Performance__: Evaluate the model's performance on your test dataset and analyze its behavior under different cost scenarios.
+__Train the Model__: Provide your dataset and train the MC-SVM model using the provided training algorithm.\n __Evaluate Performance__: Evaluate the model's performance on your test dataset and analyze its behavior under different cost scenarios.

 ### Example: